-Diwali is a five-day festival of lights, celebrated by millions of Hindus, Sikhs and Jains across the world.
+Diwali is a five-day festival of lights, celebrated by millions of Hindus, Sikhs, Jains and Buddhists around the world.

-The parade typically features four giant Hindu Gods: Ganesha, the Elephant God; Hanuman, the Monkey God and Commander in Chief of Rama’s Army; Shiva, God that destroys and transforms the Universe and the centrepiece float of Rama’s Horse-drawn Chariot carrying Rama, his wife Sita, his brother Lakshman and Hanuman returning from exile after killing Demon God Ravana.
+The Diwali parade features floats with giant Hindu Gods: Ganesha, the Elephant God; Hanuman, the Monkey God and Commander in Chief of Rama’s Army; Shiva, God that destroys and transforms the Universe and the centrepiece of Rama’s Horse-drawn Chariot carrying Rama, his wife Sita, his brother Lakshman and Hanuman returning from exile after killing Demon God Ravana.

-Music and dance includes pipe bands, led by the band of the Royal Regiment of Scotland and folk dancers from India and Scotland.
+Music and dance includes pipe bands, led by the band of the Scottish Regiment and folk dancers from India and Scotland.

-At the end of the Edinburgh Diwali Parade (around 4pm) the Diwali celebrations move onto The Ross Bandstand in West Princes Street Gardens for live performance ranging Bollywood style dance to dramatic enactment.
+At the end of the Edinburgh Diwali Parade the Diwali celebrations move onto The Ross Bandstand in West Princes Street Gardens for live performance typically ranging from Bollywood style dance to dramatic enactment.